When aid relationships change: DFID’s approach to managing exit and transition in its development partnerships

-It found that in several cases the department had not specified clear objectives for its new development partnership or any detail on how that partnership would work, and that the process was not well communicated – within recipient countries or with the UK public.
+The review found that in several cases the department had not specified clear objectives for its new development partnership or detail on how that partnership would work, and that the process was not well communicated – within recipient countries or to the UK public.

-It also found examples of poor planning which led to weaknesses in a number of areas, including staffing and relationship management.
+The review also found examples of poor planning which led to weaknesses in a number of areas including staffing and relationship management.

-Overall ICAI graded DFID’s performance on exiting and transitioning from countries as ‘Amber-Red’ – requiring significant improvement.
+Overall, ICAI awarded DFID’s performance on exiting and transitioning from development partnerships an ‘Amber-Red’ – requiring significant improvement.

-Based on its review, ICAI makes a series of recommendations for improving DFID’s performance for future transitions and exits:
+Based on its review, ICAI made a series of recommendations for improving DFID’s performance for future transitions and exits:

 - DFID should establish a central point of responsibility for exit and transition and redress the lack of central policy, guidance and lesson learning.
 In future cases, it should articulate clearer objectives at the strategic and operational levels and make more consistent use of implementation plans.